alchemy-fullstack-js-summer-2018/classwork/week07_back-to-the-front-end/class21_backend-review_javascript_components/professional-sw-development.md

 Growth requires lots of practice, which means lots of hands-on-keys typing.

 1. Use the file as a draft surface for code
+    * Idea feedback
+    * Get it out of your head
 1. Write each part of each idea as it comes.
 Invite the next idea:
     1. No room for idea
     ```js